Milot Avdyli

-Milot Avdyli (born 28 July 2002) is a Kosovan professional footballer who plays as a midfielder for the Slovenian PrvaLiga club NK Celje.
+Milot Avdyli (born 28 July 2002) is a Kosovan professional footballer who plays as a midfielder for the Slovenian PrvaLiga club NK Celje and the Kosovo national team.

 Club career

 Aarau

 On 1 February 2021, Avdyli signed a two-year contract with Swiss Challenge League club Aarau and receiving squad number 20.
 After the transfer, he suffered an injury that kept him out for about two weeks.
 On 10 April 2021, Avdyli made his debut with Aarau, playing with the under-18 team in a match against Sion after being named in the starting line-up up and scored his team's third goal during a 3–1 home win.
 His debut with senior team came thirteen days later against Winterthur after coming on as a substitute at 71st minute in place of Kevin Spadanuda.

 Vorskla Poltava

 On 3 January 2025, Aarau announced the transfer of Avdyli to Ukrainian Premier League club Vorskla Poltava.
 Five days later, the club confirmed that he had joined on a two-year contract.
 His debut with Vorskla Poltava came on 23 February in a 0–1 away defeat against Obolon Kyiv after being named in the starting line-up.